doogiecode/secret-hitler-double-agent/rules.md

 * Each Fascist, the Double Agent, and Secret Hitler pick up a piece of paper and a pen.
 Each non-Double-Agent Liberal is now identified, as is Secret Hitler.
 The only remaining unknown in the game is who among the rank-and-file Fascists is a Double Agent.
 * A Liberal volunteer starts a three minute timer.
 * The Fascist party discusses among themselves with the goal of identifying the Double Agent.
 Each Fascist party member writes down a name on their slip of paper and hands the paper to Secret Hitler before the end of the three minutes.
 * At the conclusion of the three minutes, Secret Hitler reads out each slip of paper.
-If everyone except the Double Agent has written down the Double Agent's name, the Double Agent, Secret Hitler executes the Double Agent, making for a successful purge, and the Fascist party wins the game.
+If everyone except the Double Agent has written down the Double Agent's name, Secret Hitler executes the Double Agent, making for a successful purge, and the Fascist party wins the game.
 Otherwise, the Double Agent then assassinates Hitler, ending the game in a Liberal win.

 *NOTE*: It is possible for a successful Purge to be impossible from the outset, because the Double Agent may have already been formally executed by use a Fascist presidential power.
 In this case, the Purge still happens as usual, but Secret Hitler after reading the votes out simply dies of a heart attack brought on by anxious paranoia, and game ends in a Liberal win.